 Next steps for your cybersecurity strategy

 Allocating 10 percent of your IT budget to your cybersecurity strategy is just a starting point to becoming a modern security organization.
 Once you have these security fundamentals solidly in place, you need to measure and build on them with additional products, programs and activities.
-In my next article, I will discuss how you can continue your organization’s path to security maturity.
+In my next article, I will discuss how you can continue your organization’s path to security maturity by building a security plan.

 Sheldon Shaw is a cyberanalytics specialist with SAS.
 Having spent 15 years in the intelligence community, Shaw worked in nuclear counter-proliferation issues and information operations.
 He has also managed investigative teams that tracked national security intrusions into government systems.
 He is a Certified Intrusion Analyst and holds a degree from Acadia University.